tranhelen/tranhelen/_posts/2014-01-18-the-future-of-ui.md

 ### Sound

 Sound affects us [physiologically, psychologically, cognitively, and behaviourally](http://www.ted.com/talks/julian_treasure_the_4_ways_sound_affects_us).
-While we are still discovering ways sound can be applied to application interfaces, there is an industry we can look to that has mastered the use of sound to provoke emotion—the gaming industry.
+While we are still discovering ways sound can be applied to application interfaces, there is an industry we can look to which has mastered the use of sound to provoke emotion—the gaming industry.

 <figure>
 	<img src="/img/post/01-04journey.jpg">
 	<figcaption class="inline">Journey (Thatgamecompany)</figcaption>
 </figure>

 Journey is an indie video game showcasing a [masterful use of sound](https://www.youtube.com/watch?v=bkL94nKSd2M).
-Austin Wintory, the game’s composer, based all the pieces on one theme that represented the player’s journey.
+Austin Wintory, the game’s composer, based all the pieces on one theme which represented the player’s journey.
 The music dynamically responds to the user’s actions giving them immediate and personable feedback.
 The game designers’ efforts were rewarded with critical acclaim with many players describing it as “moving” or “religious.”
 Patrick Shaw, from Wired said the game made him feel a “wide range of emotions… wonder, fear, even sadness.”

 While application interfaces probably don’t need to make use of immersive soundtracks, the addition of sound effects can add to a user’s experience (provided they have the option to opt-out.)
 Apps like [Clear](http://realmacsoftware.com/clear) and [Duolingo](https://www.duolingo.com) added cheery and triumphant sound effects to their completion actions.
 These sounds are a recognition of the user’s success and reinforces the visual mark of a, typically green, success state.